EducationShinyAppTeam/Effect_of_Outliers/docs/README.md

 ![App Screenshot](../docs/screenshot.png)

 # App Description
-This app provides an opportunity to examine the impact of an outlier on the values of various descriptive statistics, a boxplot, and a histogram.
+This app provides an opportunity to examine the impact of an outlier on the values of various descriptive statistics, a box plot, and a histogram.